Here’s what to do if you witness a cardiac arrest

 Dr. Daniel Ahmad, an interventional cardiologist at Advocate Health Care, explains how to help if you find yourself in this situation.

-“The first thing to do is to call 911 and get help,” shares Dr. Ahmad.
+“The first thing to do is to call 911 and get help,” Dr. Ahmad shares.
 “Unfortunately, with cardiac arrest, there may not be any symptoms at all.
 It can happen very suddenly and look like someone just fainted or collapsed.
-A lot of time it will lead to the person being unconscious.”
+A lot of the time it will lead to the person being unconscious.”

 If someone collapses, you may feel scared or be in a state of shock.
 Even if you’re not sure what exactly happened, it’s important to call 911 immediately.

-“If it turns out that someone had a fainting spell because they’re dehydrated, that’s ok.
-No one should feel apprehensive to call an ambulance for help,” explains Dr. Ahmad.
+“If it turns out that someone had a fainting spell because they’re dehydrated, that’s OK.
+No one should feel apprehensive to call an ambulance for help,” Dr. Ahmad explains.
 “If the person is having a cardiac arrest, time is muscle.
-This means the faster they get care the better their chance is for a good outcome.”
+This means they have a better chance of a good outcome the faster they get care.”

-After calling 911 the next best thing to do is check for a pulse.
+The next best thing to do after calling 911 is check for a pulse.
 Place your fingers underneath the jawline on the side of the neck and feel for a pulse for about 10 seconds.
 If there is no pulse, start chest compressions immediately.

 “If a bystander immediately begins CPR, they can help save the person’s life.
 A few minutes can make a huge impact,” emphasizes Dr. Ahmad.